endojs/endo/packages/ses/README.md

 We omitted `StaticModuleRecord` from the SES shim because it entrains a heavy dependency on a JavaScript parser.
-The shim depends upon a `StaticModuleRecord` constructor to analyze and transform the source of an ECMAScript module (known as an ESM or a `.mjs` file) into a JavaScript program suitable for evaluation with `compartment.evaluate` using a particular calling convention to initialize a module instance.
+The shim depends upon a `StaticModuleRecord` constructor to analyze and transform the source of a JavaScript module (known as an ESM or a `.mjs` file) into a JavaScript program suitable for evaluation with `compartment.evaluate` using a particular calling convention to initialize a module instance.